CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 4. In order to kill players who enter your base, a KOS line or sign is required.
 You must state what action will get them killed.
 (Ex.
 KOS if passed line, KOS if guns out)

-5. You may only defend people if you are affiliated with them somehow.
-(Party, RP relationship, same job, etc.) This does not include countering a raid.
+5. You may only defend people if you are in a gang or based together.
+This does not include countering a raid.
+    - CP is only affiliated with other CP.

 6. Hobos may not own doors including fading doors.
 They also cannot be arrested/killed during lockdown due to not having a base, however they may be asked to stay inside the PD.